ccho0415/Scrabble-Dictionary/readMe.txt

         c. if true after finding 1 n
             or
            counter
+    5. Find words that have a length of n
+        d.
 Test Class
     1. Dictionary Route
         Options:
-           1. Look up dictionary by letter
+           1. Look up dictionary by first letter Binary Search for the first letter
-           2. Look up dictionary by a combination of letters
+           2. Look up dictionary by a combination of letters Linear Search
            3. Look up dictionary by a word
+                Binary Search for the first letter
+                Seperate all the words that contain the first letter .matches search
            4. Exit
     2. Test Route
+           1. Find words that have a length of n Linear Search
-           1. Find combo of words that begin with n
+           1. Find combo of words that begin with n Binary Search for the first letter
            2. Find words that contains n
+                Linear Search
-           3. Find words that contains multiple of m
+           3. Find words that contains multiple of m Linear Search -> Multiple